pavan-kaushal/fomo-backend/README.md

  - ensure the required env variables are initialized in .env

  - run "npm start" to make the backend go live

+ - the query mentioned in the task has been added in the ```category.controller.ts``` file in the 'subCategoryCount' endpoint